Skip to Content

 The exhibit they are, rightly, the most proud of is the Power of Children.
 It drops you into the worlds of Malala Yousafzai, Anne Frank, Ruby Bridges and Ryan White to let children discover how their peers have managed to impact the wider world around them.
 It’s unique and very well done.

-in the child heroes exhibit at the indianapolis childrens museum you can walk into school through the crowd of protestors ruby bridges faced.
+In the child heroes exhibit at the indianapolis childrens museum you can walk into school through the crowd of protestors ruby bridges faced.

 A Take Me There exhibit lets kids explore day-to-life in a modern Athens neighborhood will stay longer.
 Treasures of the Earth lets parents and kids interact with artifacts from Egypt and China (past Treasures countries) and the Dominican Republic.